pypi/warehouse/docs/user/trusted-publishers/security-model.md

     that uses the configured service account can request an OpenID Connect token from Google's identity provider on behalf of that identity.
 That token can be exchanged for a PyPI API token with the ability to publish to the PyPI project.
+    The identity used for publishing can be optionally constrained further by by specifying the subject, an ID that represents the principal making the request.

     ### Considerations